 What data you should be collecting:

-User-Actions – Also called analytics, these are your users actions and activities in the app.
+User-Actions – Also called analytics, these are your user’s actions and activities in the app.
 Specifically helpful are user-actions helping measure user interactions with your app.
-Audio apps have user-plays, puzzle games will track games completed, art apps will track user-progress.
+Audio apps have user-plays, puzzle games will track games completed, art apps will track user progress.
 (Firebase, Mixpanel, Flurry)

-Revenue & Earning Events – in-app impressions (IAA), in-app purchases (IAP), subscriptions and other revenue events in the app.
+Revenue & Earning Events – in-app impressions (IAA), in-app purchases (IAP), subscriptions, and other revenue events in the app.

 Other important items – invariably, each app will have events that are important and these should not be overlooked.
-Social post-engagement, web-events, customer emails, support tickets, etc.
+Social post-engagement, web events, customer emails, support tickets, etc.

 Analyze and take action:

 So you’ve got the data in one place, now what?
 A first-party data strategy will allow you to measure behavior and drive positive change.
 The user-behavior and app changes will depend on your goals—and hopefully will be driven by priorities you’ve learned through your data exploration.
-But don’t expect this to be wildly clear at first pass.
+But don’t expect this to be wildly clear at the first pass.
 We’ve run into many customers who’ve been overwhelmed on where to start, or not sure how to take action for change.
 So we’ve outlined a simple procedure:

 Step 1: Measure your users